 - Projects using the TEI

 - UCLA’s Catalogue of Digitized Medieval Manuscripts

 None, however, record project features, nor do they provide an easy means of browsing, viewing and downloading the data.
-Greta's catalogue fills that gap as it not only provides an up-to-date record of what is currently available but breaks projects down into their constituent parts for a detailed understanding of their build.
+This Catalogue was set-up to fill this gap as it not only provides an up-to-date record of what is currently available but breaks projects down into their constituent parts for a detailed understanding of their creation.

-The catalogue is of great benefit as it provides:
+The Catalogue is of great benefit as it provides:

 - an insight into past, present and future projects;

 - the possibility of viewing trends or patterns (e.g. what time periods are most covered or which institutions produce the largest number of digital editions);

 - a means of identifying which areas need to be improved and flagging up broken links or errors.

 While initially serving as a doctoral survey, the Catalogue has now become a larger resource.
 With this website, I hope to encourage interested scholars to contribute to the project and, together, record extant electronic editions for the benefit of the Digital Humanities community.